5 Things You Should Know About Visiting Morocco With Kids

 Our first visit to Morocco was an assault on all of our senses but there was something we loved about it.
 Maybe it was the beautiful Moorish architecture with those amazing doors or the surprising contrast of the busy cities to the perfectly peaceful countryside.

 We’ve been back a few times now and highly recommend spending a few days in Marrakech to start with.
-We try to visit different parts of the country each time we go and on our last visit, we took the kids on a road trip to the Atlas mountains.
+We try to visit different parts of the country each time we go and on our last visit, we took the kids on a week long trip to Morocco visiting the highlights.